chevah/geck/content/homework.rst

 While we don't work from the same location, we are all located in a 2 hours difference time zone.

-We don't have fixed working our but our customers expect us to be available from **9 to 5 from Monday until Friday**.
+We don't have fixed working hour but our customers expect us to be available from **9 to 5 from Monday until Friday GMT**.
-Due to this we try to adapt to this required and don't work on weekends.
+We try to adapt to this requirement and don't work on weekends.

 We don't impose a fixed amount of work hours per week and you should work to an amount with which you care comfortable and really willing to work.